 Amendments to the Business Ethics Policy will be publicly disclosed in accordance with the requirements of the NYSE and the regulations of the SEC.

 If an actual or potential conflict of interest arises for a Director, the Director shall promptly inform the Chairman.
-If a significant conflict exists and cannot be resolved, the Director should resign.
+If a significant conflict exists and cannot be resolved, the Director should tender their resignation to the Board.
 All Directors will recuse themselves from any discussion or decision affecting their personal, business or professional interests.
-The Board shall resolve any conflict of interest question involving the CEO, a Director, or any executive officer, and the CEO, the Company’s General Counsel and the Audit Committee shall resolve any conflict of interest issue involving any other officer of the Company.
+The Board shall resolve any conflict of interest question involving the CEO, a Director, or any executive officer, and the CEO, the Company's General Counsel and the Audit Committee shall resolve any conflict of interest issue involving any other officer of the Company.

 Directors and executive officers of the Company may not engage in hedging transactions with respect to Company stock, and may not pledge Company stock as collateral for a loan or otherwise use Company stock to secure a debt (e.g., including using Company stock to secure a margin loan).